engineyard/ey-docs/pages/ssh-windows.md

     b.
 Copy the key to the clipboard.

-1. In your AppCloud Dashboard, click SSH Public Keys.
+1. In your Cloud Dashboard, click SSH Public Keys.

 2. Click Add new SSH public key.